Planning Update – November 2019:

 To this end AIDA works on two levels:

 – AIDA committee members examine any proposed changes to planning regulations and guidelines at the state or local government level and make submissions supporting or objecting to such changes on the basis of their likely effect on our area and on our community’s rights to determine our neighbourhood character.
-Recent examples are AIDA’s response (March 2013) to the Planning Minister Matthew Guy’s proposed “reforms” to the Victorian State Planning Scheme and AIDA’s submissions on VicSmart (August 2013), and the Surf Coast Shire’s revised Structure Plan for Aireys Inlet to Eastern View and their new Open Spaces Policy (both March 2015).

 – AIDA committee members monitor proposed residential and commercial development in our area and submit objections to the Surf Coast Shire planning officers in significant cases that do not conform with current guidelines.
 Where appropriate committee members attend site visit meetings with proposers and planning officers, and when necessary prepare submissions for and attend VCAT hearings.